 Northeast Regional Library, Phila., PA

 Growing up, the local library was my second home.
 When I was little, my mom took me every week.
 As I got older, I rode my bike and filled the basket with books.
 Those books filled lots of lonely days.
 My favorite books then were Mr. Popper's Penguins and Ben and Me.
 What are your favorite books?

 Here, I'm about age nine (or eight or ten).
 That's when I sat at our kitchen table, bored out of my skull, and wrote my first short story -- "Happy-Go-Lucky."
 It was about a horse who died.
 Even though it had a sad ending, my mom really liked it and made a big fuss about it.
 That's when I decided to become a writer.

 Eighth grade, which back then started junior high for me, wasn't so much fun.
 I liked a boy who didn’t like me.
 I wore braces.
 I felt awkward and uncomfortable almost all the time, and I never got invited to any parties.
 Besides all that, my emotions seemed to be on a roller coaster ride I had no control over.
 So…no photos from then!

 High school was better.
-I wrote articles for the school newspaper and our local weekly newspaper, played tennis, won a couple writing contests, worked part-time at a shoe store, got good grades and enjoyed hanging out with my buds.
+I wrote articles for the school newspaper and our local weekly newspaper, played tennis, won a couple writing contests, worked part-time at a shoe store, got good grades and enjoyed hanging out with my friends.

 College was better still.
 I worked really hard, but had loads of fun, too.
 I climbed Mount Nittany.
 Twice.
 I spent a lot of time at The Creamery, eating peach ice cream.
 And I visited the library often.
 I loved my short story writing class.
 Overall, I had a wonderful time living in Happy Valley, attending Penn State.
 Here I am with my roommate, Linda, celebrating her graduation.